 When Does "Macbeth" (1606) Take Place?

-"The Tragedy of Macbeth" is a historical fiction stageplay written by William Shakespeare and first performed 1606 (according to most scholars).
+"The Tragedy of Macbeth" is a historical fiction stageplay written by William Shakespeare and performed as early as August 1606 (according to most scholars).

 It takes place in the years: